Topics Map > Accessibility

 • Avoid Merged/Split Cells

 Complex layouts break accessibility.
-Keep tables simple, with no merged cells.
+Keep tables simple, with no merged or split cells.

 • Ensure Logical Reading Order